 Palolo ‘Ohana Learning Center (POLC)

-Volunteers at Palolo ‘Ohana Learning Center can facilitate kids’ learning through several types of activities and programs at the POLC and the Hale, as described on the POLC info page (click the header above) A minimum of 12 hours of service per semester is required.
+Volunteers at Palolo ‘Ohana Learning Center can facilitate kids’ learning through several types of activities and programs at the POLC and the Hale, as described on the POLC info page (click the link above) A minimum of 12 hours of service per semester is required.